Coronavirus latest: Death toll tops 2,000 in the US, doubling in three days | DW | 29.03.2020

 The COVID-19 pandemic continues to spread rapidly in the US, with New York City at the epicenter of the outbreak.
-President Trump has said he would "consider" a quarantine for the region in and around the city.
+President Trump said he will issue a "travel advisory" for the region in and around the city.

 Updates in Universal Coordinated Time (UTC/GMT)